noom/django-google-adwords/README.rst

 ------

-Celery_ installation and configuration is somewhat out of the scope of this document but in order to sync Google Adwords data into models you will need a working Celery.
+Celery_ installation and configuration is somewhat out of the scope of this document but in order to sync Google AdWords data into models you will need a working Celery.

 Essentially the syncing of data is a two step process, as follows;

-1. Reports are downloaded from Adwords using the Celery queue specified in the setting :code:`GOOGLEADWORDS_REPORT_RETRIEVAL_CELERY_QUEUE`.
+1. Reports are downloaded from AdWords using the Celery queue specified in the setting :code:`GOOGLEADWORDS_REPORT_RETRIEVAL_CELERY_QUEUE`.
 2. Downloaded reports are processed using the Celery queue specified in the setting :code:`GOOGLEADWORDS_DATA_IMPORT_CELERY_QUEUE`.